 Virtual currencies aren’t new — online fantasy games have long used them — but the development of a secure digital currency without a central issuer rightly turned heads.
 The pseudonymous creator of the bitcoin system, Satoshi Nakamoto, solved a problem central to any currency: how to control its issuance, i.e., prevent counterfeiting.
+But Satoshi did it without relying on government’s central authority.
 He also solved one specific hurdle for digital money — how to stop users from spending the same unit of currency twice.
-His breakthrough idea involves an online ledger that records every single bitcoin transaction, one maintained by a network of bitcoin “miners” whose computers perform the calculations that validate each transaction, preventing double-spending.
+His breakthrough idea involves the blockchain, a publicly visible online ledger that records every single bitcoin transaction, one maintained by a network of bitcoin “miners” whose computers perform the calculations that validate each transaction, preventing double-spending.
 The miners earn a reward of newly issued bitcoin.
 The pace of creation is limited, and no more than 21 million bitcoins will ever be issued.
-Bitcoins can be used to buy an ever-expanding list of things, including a Tesla sports car.
-That’s still a fraction of the fiat currency economy, but a band of well-funded startups with names like Coinbase, BitPay, Xapo and Bitgo are making it easier to exchange and store bitcoins safely.

 A bitcoin boom early in 2014 led some to call it a bubble with no intrinsic value.
-But entrepreneurs in the field say that focusing on the price of bitcoins is missing the point — the currency’s value is as the basis of a new kind of payment system.
+But entrepreneurs in the field say that focusing on the price of bitcoins is missing the point — the currency’s value as the basis of a new kind of payment system not reliant on third parties like governments, big banks or credit-card companies.
 Dreams of replacing the dollar aside, putting bitcoins to work is a matter of applying enough time and money, they say.
-Convincing applications of the bitcoin system include moving money abroad and as a medium for micro-payments in emerging countries.
-Tim Draper, a legendary Silicon Valley venture capitalist, bought about 30,000 bitcoins from the U.S. government (they had been seized from Silk Road) and aims to help people break free from weak local currencies.
-But even some of the currency’s canniest boosters realize there is no guarantee that bitcoin ever will break into the monetary mainstream.
+Convincing applications of the bitcoin system include moving money abroad, signing contracts, clearing complex financial transactions and as a medium for micro-payments in emerging countries.
+The idea of the blockchain as the center of new businesses got a boost when Blythe Masters, a former JPMorgan Chase banker who helped develop the market for credit default swaps, joined a blockchain startup.
+Will bitcoins themselves be left behind in the blockchain rush?
+Even some of the currency’s canniest boosters realize there is no guarantee that it will ever break into the monetary mainstream.
 Mike Hearn, a member of the core team that updates the bitcoin software, said that the “most plausible outcome” is that it retains only a niche appeal.

 The Reference Shelf